RicherMans/audiodataload/README.md

 <a name='adl.wavedataloader.sampleiterator'></a>
 ### [iterator] sampleiterator(batchsize [n], epochsize [n], randomize [false])

 Returns an iterator to single samples of the wavedataset.
 The output is at most of size `batchsize` and `epochsize` defaults to the dataset's samplesize.
-If `randimize` is set to be true, it randomizes the input for each iteration.
+If `randomize` is set to be true, it randomizes the input for each iteration.

 **Note** that this iterator always loads in a full utterance and then cut's it appropriately, meaning that if utterances are very large, this iterator can be very slow.
 In this case please wrap it with [Hdf5iterator](#adl.hdfiterator).